 #5.
 AM I ELIGIBLE TO GET A DEPOSIT BOND?

-✓ We can issue you a deposit bond on the basis of your formal finance approval subject to valuation or unconditional approval.
+✓ We can issue you a deposit bond if you hold formal finance approval or at least a conditional finance approval that is subject to valuation only.

-✓ If you are buying and selling a property, you can also be eligible for a deposit bond.
+✓ If you are selling a property and the funds from the sale is enough to purchase your new property outright, you can also be eligible for a deposit bond.

-✓ If you do not have finance approval from a bank, such as when you’re buying off the plan, at auction or when a property settles over six months, we need to conduct an asset, income and liability assessment.
+✓ If you do not have finance approval from a bank or when a property settles over six months, we need to conduct an asset, income and liability assessment.
 To be eligible for a deposit bond, you or your guarantor will need to own a property with some equity,

 #6.
 I AM A FIRST HOME BUYER, CAN I GET A DEPOSIT BOND?